 -

-Tying OKRs Directly to Compensation: This is a fatal flaw.
-If a team member’s bonus is entirely dependent on hitting a Key Result, they will artificially lower the target to ensure they hit 100%.
-OKRs are meant to encourage ambitious risk-taking.
-Performance reviews and OKRs should be related, but decoupled.
+OKR tied to compensation.
+This is fatal.
+If a person’s bonus depends on hitting a Key Result, they’ll lower the target to make sure they hit 100%.
+OKR is meant to encourage ambition.
+Tie performance reviews and OKR loosely, not directly.

 -